usnistgov/corr-deploy/setup/README.md

 from docker hub.
 Secondly place the unziped files in an accessible location on your computer.
 We recommend that you download and install docker-toolbox.
 Use Kitematic to manage your containers.
 To download your images look for:

     $ palingwende/win_corrdb
     $ palingwende/win_corrapi
     $ palingwende/win_corrcloud
     $ palingwende/win_corrview

 Then for each of them provide the right VOLUME path:

     $ /path/to/data/db:/data/db for corrdb
     $ /path/to/corr-storage:/home/corradmin/corr-storage for corrcloud and corrapi
     $ /path/to/tmp/tmp_admin.json:/tmp/tmp_admin.json

 Also make sure the containers are on the right port in this order:

     $ corrdb: 27017
     $ corrapi: 5100
     $ corrcloud: 5200
     $ corrview: 5000

 Finally verify that the docker deamon is running on the IP Address: 192.168.99.100 To check the status of the palftorm go to: http://192.168.99.100:5000.

-## Developeur setup
+## Developer setup

-As a developeur you will be able to change the deployment content and install corr with more constum features to your use case.
+As a developer you will be able to change the deployment content and install corr with more constum features to your use case.
 CoRR can only be development properly at least for the deployment mechanism only within a Linux/OSX environment.
 This is due to facts like issues with ansible and docker in other systems to manage